tymyrddin/blue/source/docs/home/threats/backdrop/iaas.md

-# Infostealer-as-a-Service (IaaS): Identity theft on autopilot
+# Identity theft on autopilot

 Imagine if pickpockets could outsource their work—no sticky fingers required, just a malware subscription and a dream.
 That’s Infostealer-as-a-Service (IaaS), the cybercriminal’s answer to passive income.
 For a modest fee, even the most incompetent hacker can rent a digital vacuum cleaner that sucks up everything from bank logins to crypto wallets, all while sipping a latte and letting the malware do the heavy lifting.